AveYo/D-OPTIMIZER/README.md

-For manual install, just unpack and copy the zip file content to your steamapps folder where Dota 2 is installed then add Dota 2 Launch Option: -LV
+For manual install, unpack and copy the zip file content to your steamapps folder where Dota 2 is installed then add Dota 2 Launch Option: -LV

 Probably works on Linux and Mac too...